 An investment bond (sometimes called an insurance bond) structure can be a tax-effective vehicle which complements superannuation in saving for retirement, particularly for investors with higher marginal tax rates.
 A key benefit is where funds remain invested for 10 years or more, personal tax obligations are permanently removed.
 An investment bond also acts as a life insurance policy, and can be used in estate planning to simplify wealth transfers external to a will.

 With both superannuation and investment bonds, tax is paid within the investment vehicle, not personally by the investor.
 Investment bonds pay a maximum a tax rate of 30% on investment earnings and growth, although franking credits and tax deductions can reduce this effective tax rate further.

 If an individual’s taxable income is at least $37,001 p.a. the tax paid on any additional personal income will be greater than on investment bond earnings.
 At this threshold, the marginal tax rate increases from 21% to 34.5%, higher than the 30% on investment bonds.

 If the investment is fully or partially withdrawn after 10 years, the investor pays no personal income tax.
 If a withdrawal is made within the first 10 years, the investor will pay tax on the assessable portion of growth (100% within first eight years, two-thirds in year 9 and one-third in year 10).
 If investments are withdrawn within the 10 years, the investor receives a full 30% tax offset from tax already paid within the investment bond.
-For example, a $10,000 growth component would have tax implications for the various individual marginal tax rates as shown in the table below.
+For example, a $10,000 growth component would have tax implications for the various individual marginal tax rates.

 Simplicity and flexibility